World, meet your new favorite potato kugel.

 1. Preheat oven to 500 F/260 C.

-3. While onion cooks, shred potatoes in a food processor.
-Transfer in handfuls from the processor to a large mixing bowl, squeezing out as much liquid as you can over the sink along the way.
+3. While the onion cooks, shred potatoes in a food processor fitted with the shredding blade.
+Transfer them in handfuls from the processor to a large mixing bowl, squeezing out as much liquid as you can over the sink along the way.

-4. With the same blade in the processor, shred the onion.
-Pour it (along with the juices) into the bowl with the squeezed shredded potatoes.
+4. With the same blade in the processor, shred the quartered onion.
+Pour it (along with its juices) into the bowl with the squeezed, shredded potatoes.

-5. Stir in eggs, 5 Tbsp oil, salt, pepper and sauteed onions.
-Sprinkle starch on top.
-Pour boiling water over the starch and stir thoroughly.
+5. Add the eggs, 5 Tbsp oil, salt, pepper and sauteed onions.
+Stir well.
+Sprinkle potato starch over the top.
+Pour boiling water over it and mix thoroughly.
+The mixture will be somewhat liquidy.

-6. Pour remaining oil into a 9×13 baking pan and heat it in the oven for 2 minutes.
-Do not allow oil to burn.
-Don’t skip this step — it helps the kugel crisp up nicely.
+6. Pour the remaining ¼ cup oil into a 9×13 baking pan and heat it in the oven for 3 minutes.
+Do not allow the oil to burn.
+(Don’t skip this step!
+It helps the kugel crisp up nicely.)

-7. Carefully pour mixture into pan and bake for 20 minutes.
-After these first 20 minutes, reduce the heat to 400 F/200 C and bake for another 40-45 minutes.
+7. Carefully remove the pan from the oven and pour the kugel batter into it, smoothing out the top for even cooking.
+Bake for 20 minutes, then reduce the heat to 400 F/200 C and bake for another 40-45 minutes.
 Serve hot.